 21. Watch People Faces

 And try to guess things about them.
 What are they doing for a living?
 Are they in a relationship?
 Do they have kids?
 What are the things they like the most?
 I usually do this in a subway, for at least a half an hour, but a walk in a park could work just as well.
-It instantly will shift your focus to something more interesting than your own problems.
+It will instantly shift your focus to something more interesting than your own problems.

 22. Take Something Off Of Your Chest